MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

 [!INCLUDE [prerequisites](./includes/prerequisites.md)]

-* If you don't have a Microsoft Fabric lakehouse, create one and add it to your notebook by following the steps in [Create a lakehouse in Microsoft Fabric](../data-engineering/create-lakehouse.md).
+* If you don't have a Microsoft Fabric lakehouse, create one by following the steps in [Create a lakehouse in Microsoft Fabric](../data-engineering/create-lakehouse.md).

 ## Follow along in notebook